 Penultimate draft coming soon.

 Vice and Virtue in Sikh Ethics.
-Provisionally forthcoming in The Monist.
+Forthcoming in The Monist.

 Abstract and draft coming soon.

 A paper about discrimination (with Daniel Wodak) (title redacted)

 After being subject to anti-Mexican harassment, Nathanial Burrage quit his job at FedEx in 2010 and sued under Title VII.
 The District Court dismissed his case on the grounds that Burrage wasn’t Mexican, so this mistreatment couldn’t be discrimination.
 Such cases of misperception discrimination have received scant attention in legal commentary, and are almost entirely ignored in the philosophical literature on discrimination.
 Yet misperception discrimination raises three deep philosophical issues:

 - Is misperception discrimination a form of discrimination?

 - If so, is it on the same basis as veridical discrimination?